 A UX audit is an expert analysis of a website or an application.
 Its aim is to identify the weak points of a website – the elements that cause problems for users and make it difficult for them to find the information they are looking for or perform certain actions, such as booking a ticket or buying a product.
 Once we have found the elements that are causing problems for users, we think about what we can do to improve them.
 An audit should, therefore, on the one hand, contain information on what we have discovered and by what methods, and on the other hand, recommendations suggesting how the problem can be solved.
 Benchmarks of various kinds are particularly useful here, i.e., references to solutions used by closer or more distant competitors or even companies from other industries.

-In general, when performing a UX audit, we should analyse the elements of a given on-line store and the behavior of its users.
+In general, when performing a UX audit, we should analyse the elements of a given e-commerce store and the behavior of its users.
 We need a certain amount of knowledge and experience in order to do this because we need to know what to look for and how to correctly interpret the available data.
 After all, e-commerce sites usually consist of many sub-pages, and each page contains a large number of elements, and we need to catch the ones that may be difficult for the user.
-The same is true of data – without experience to give us a point of reference and knowledge of the context, it is difficult to draw reliable conclusions from it.
-For this reason, it is best to look at the on-line store website from a broader perspective.
+The same thing for data – without experience to give us a point of reference and knowledge of the context, it is difficult to draw reliable conclusions from it.
+For this reason, it is best to look at the e-commerce store website from a broader perspective.
 Only this approach will ensure our final success.
 And what should an e-commerce UX audit look like step by step?
 Typical parts of an audit are a cognitive walkthrough and a heuristic analysis.
 However, it is worth extending our audit to include additional elements that will provide us with a more complete picture of our website experience.

 Interview with the client

 The main part of qualitative analysis is a cognitive walkthrough, a research method where the researcher takes on the role of the user and tries to perform typical tasks on the website.
-In the case of an on-line clothing store, for example, the user’s task may be to buy a jacket that suits their needs.
+In the case of an online clothing store, for example, the user’s task may be to buy a jacket that suits their needs.
 To achieve this main task, however, the user has to perform a number of minor tasks, finding a jacket at the right price, with the right cut, choosing the right color and matching the size.
 Once the user has selected a jacket that meets their requirements, the next step will be to add it to their cart, go through all the checkout steps and pay for the order.
 It is also likely that they will want to know the terms and conditions for returns and complaints and shipping details before making the final purchase decision.
 When carrying out the cognitive walkthrough, the researcher analyzes possible user experiences during the task and identifies problem areas.

 The e-commerce customer experience is not limited to interaction with the site itself and does not end with the purchase.
 The whole experience also includes the after-sales process: how long they will have to wait for the delivery and in what packaging it will arrive, the after-sales e-mails, the contact with customer service or the possible handling of returns or complaints.
 It is a good idea to include all of these elements in our audit as they may prove to be just as important as those directly related to the purchase path.